-Language can be one of the more daunting parts of living in Asia.
-If you are in or around Seoul you may find some signs in English and some Korean English-speakers, not to mention a large community of English-speaking expats, but if you are outside the capital city, English usage can be quite sparse.
+Language can be one of the more daunting parts of teaching English in South Korea.
+If you are in or around Seoul, you may find some signs in English and some Korean English-speakers, not to mention a large community of English-speaking expats, but if you are outside the capital city, English usage can be quite sparse.

-Most teaching jobs do not require any knowledge of Korean, especially programs that favor immersion-style learning.
-Many expats live successfully in Korea for many years without ever learning any Korean, it IS possible, but a cursory understanding can get you far in your day-to-day life.
+Most teaching jobs in EPIK or hagwons do not require any knowledge of Korean language, especially programs that favor immersion-style learning.
+Many expats live successfully in South Korea for many years without ever learning any Korean.
+It is possible, but a cursory understanding can get you far in your day-to-day life.

 How You Can Learn Korean!

 The good news is that Korean is probably the easiest to learn of the East Asian languages because it is phonetic (a finite number of symbols represent certain sounds).
 I found it worthwhile to learn the basics of the Korean alphabet.
 If you can sound things out, you’ll find it easier to follow the names of people and places.
 And, you’ll able to figure out some words that were adopted from English (for example the word for computer is written and pronounced com-pyoo-taw).